Important Tax Considerations During a Divorce

 If you and your ex-partner choose to sell assets and split the proceeds rather than give the actual asset to one party, you need to look at how that could affect taxes.
 Consider, for example, selling a vacation home.
 If the home is sold and the proceeds go to you, you may get hit with a capital gains tax.
 This may make your divorce settlement less valuable than you think it is.
 This means it may also give you more leverage when it comes to negotiations.

 Alimony payments are no longer a taxable/tax-deductible item since the federal tax law changes at the beginning of 2019.
 This means it does not positively or negatively impact the taxes of the giver or the receiver.
 However, in many situations, the higher-earning partner might agree to give up more in assets to avoid paying alimony.
 This may leave the party receiving alimony with unexpected tax consequences.
 For that reason, you should know exactly what you are giving up if you don’t pursue alimony and how that decision may affect you.

 Prepare for Your Divorce with Coumanis & York

 Divorce is stressful at best, and things can often get very messy.
 No matter what kind of divorce you’re anticipating, you need your own legal representation.
 Divorce represents a fresh start, and you don’t want to be hindered by mistakes made during the divorce process.
 To make the best decisions for yourself and your future, get in touch with Coumanis & York today.
-Call us at 251-260-3927 or contact us to set up a consultation.
+Call us at 251-260-3927 or contact us online to set up a consultation.